-Tournament Score for a Retirement
+Tournament Score for a Retirement (12.F.6.a)

-The score recorded for a player or team that elects to "retire' from a match has been revised to allow the actual scores of the match to be recorded.
+The score recorded for a player or team that elects to "retire' from a match has been revised to allow the actual score of the match for that team to be recorded.
 A team retiring may play additional matches in their bracket if any are warranted.

-CONTENTS
+TABLE OF CONTENTS